-Later this year, “Cloak & Dagger” is set to premiere on Freeform.
-“Marvel’s New Warriors” was originally intended Freeform, as well, but is now being shopped around for another network.
+In spring of 2018, “Cloak & Dagger” premiered on Freeform.
+“Marvel’s New Warriors” was originally intended for Freeform, as well, but is now being shopped around for another network and still in limbo.

-“Luke Cage” Season 2 wrapped up filming in November 2017 in NYC, but probably won’t air until after seasons 2 and 3 of “Jessica Jones” and “Daredevil”.
+“Luke Cage” Season 2 wrapped up filming in November 2017 in NYC and aired June 2018.

-“Iron Fist” Season 2 began filming in December 2017, so we don’t have a release date.
-Honestly, I don’t care, but I’ll try to update for my readers.
+“Iron Fist” Season 2 began filming in December 2017 and aired in September 2018.
+Honestly, I didn’t care, but I’ll try to update it for my readers.
 Personally, Danny Rand is my least favorite of the whole group of The Defenders.
 I think he’s a whiny brat.

 What do you think about this timeline?

 Which characters would you want to see in the MCU, big-screen or TV?